The Wildlife and Countryside Act protects all British amphibians. The Natterjack toad and Great crested newt are also European Protected Species (EPS)

 There are other offences relating to possession, transport and sale.
 See ‘Possession and Sale of Protected Species’ for more information.

-The GCN and natterjack toad also receive protection under Schedule 5 of the Wildlife and Countryside Act 1981 (as amended) from the following:
+The great crested newt and natterjack toad also receive protection under Schedule 5 of the Wildlife and Countryside Act 1981 (as amended) from the following:

 For a summary of amphibian legal protection, see ‘Legally protected reptiles and amphibians in Wales’.